When the hero is isolated from most of his allies and other outside help and forced to confront a villain or some other dangerous situation alone.

-- The Star Trek TOS episode "Arena", where aliens force Kirk to duel the lizard creature alone on the planet's surface.
+- In "Arena," aliens force Kirk to duel the lizard creature alone on the planet's surface and prevent the rest of his crew from assisting him.
 This is a case where the hero being stranded was actually the plan.

-- Also in TOS, in "The Tholian Web" Kirk gets stranded in "interspace" with only limited air in his spacesuit, while complications ensue for the rest of the crew.
+- In "The Tholian Web" Kirk gets stranded in "interspace" with only limited air in his spacesuit, while complications ensue for the rest of the crew.

-- In the Doctor Who episode "Dalek", Rose is not quite fast enough to make it through the security doors and ends up trapped with the Dalek.
+- In "Dalek", Rose is not quite fast enough to make it through the security doors and ends up trapped with the Dalek.